 5) If you don't like crowds Mardi Gras isn't the place for you but Uptown would be your best bet.

 7) Showing your boobs and or junk is still a crime.
 You could still get arrested for this.
+But we do like boobies.
+At least I do.

 8) Unlike the parades you've been to our floats throw stuff off of them so like your old football coach from high school said, "Keep your head on a swivel!"
 Or if you played golf, "FOUR!!!!"
 Getting a smack in the face from some beads isn't fun so pay attention.